jeffstride/idp/book_source/homework-assignments/hw6.md

 ```

-Be sure you pass the Unit Test:
+Be sure you pass the Unit Test: swap_letters
-* test_swap_letters

 ## suggest_mismisspellings
 It is time to implement the method `suggest_mismisspellings`.
 This method